Please ensure Javascript is enabled for purposes of website accessibility

 Thick plastic/boutique plastic shopping bags

-What will be banned?
+What is banned?

-• Heavyweight film plastic shopping bags (>35 microns)
+• Heavyweight film plastic shopping bags (>35 microns) – noting that the 2009 ban on lightweight plastic shopping bags under 35 microns will continue

 • Plastic-laminated paper shopping bags or plastic-laminated cardboard shopping bags

-• AS certified compostable shopping bags
+• AS certified compostable shopping bags clearly labelled

 • nylon